 The student loan default rate at UIC is 3.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UIC Graduates Make?students who graduate with a bachelor's degree from UIC make about $54,300 a year during their first few years of employment after graduation.
-That's great news for UIC students since it is 33% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do UIC Graduates Make?students who graduate from UIC with a bachelor's degree recipients from UIC make around $54,300 per year during the early years of their employment.
+This is good news for future UIC graduates since it is 36% more than the average college graduate's salary of $39,802 per year.